 Getting a job in today’s economy is no easy challenge.
 You may not be able to land a job even after weeks or months of job search.
-This is because most of the jobseekers are using specific strategies to stay ahead in the competition.
-If you don’t want to be left behind in the race, you too need to have an action-plan ready with you.
+This is because most job seekers use specific strategies to stay ahead of the competition.
+If you don’t want to be left behind in the race, you also need to have an action plan ready.
 The more time it takes to look for a job, the more frustrated you can become.
 So, you need to act now!

-Given below are seven key tips that you can use to boost your job search and land a job before it’s really too late.
+Given below are seven essential tips that you can use to boost your job search and land a job before it’s too late.

 #1.
 Don’t Look for a Perfect Job

-If you ask career experts, they’ll tell you that there’s nothing like a perfect job.
-You may not always be able to get all you want from a job in a single package, particularly when the going is really tough.
-Therefore, the first thing that you need to keep in mind while trying to get a new job is ‘let go of perfectionism’.
+If you ask career experts, they’ll tell you there’s nothing like a perfect job.
+You may not always be able to get all you want from a job in a single package, mainly when the going is tough.
+Therefore, the first thing that you need to keep in mind while trying to get a new job is to ‘let go of perfectionism.’
 You’ll always have time to find better opportunities when you’ve got a job already.